crescenciolima/crescenciolima.github.io/_pages/research.md

 ## Possible projects

-1. Developing a Software Architecture for Autonomous Robotics Systems **Questions:** What are the main components necessary to compose an autonomous robotic systems?
+1. Developing a Software Architecture for Autonomous Robotics Systems<br>
+**Questions:** What are the main components necessary to compose an autonomous robotic systems?
 How to improve the existing architectures <br>
 **Skills:** natural language processing, web programming (e.g., JSON, Java, etc)<br>
 **Related work**: [Geovani], [Anderson].